-Lib Dems claim to have defeated SNP in final General Election constituency count
+Lib Dems claim to have defeated SNP in final general election constituency count

 “To everyone – we have so much to be proud of here in the Highlands.
 Our region has opportunity in abundance and a fantastic reputation, and I will continue to work with others to realise that potential and improve outcomes for people living and working here.”

-It would put the Scottish Liberal Democrats on six seats and 72 UK-wide, while the SNP fall to nine from a previous 48.
+It would put the Scottish Liberal Democrats on six seats and 72 UK-wide, while the SNP fall to nine from 48.

 Labour won 37 seats in Scotland, adding to the party’s major lead in the UK, while the Scottish Tories won five but suffered the loss of Scottish Tory leader Douglas Ross in the Aberdeenshire North and Moray East seat.